jesselemos/SWAPI/README.md

 # Running Integration and Unit Tests
 The environment setup descripted above is the same.
 After done the setup you Can rigth click on SWAPI.Tests and click Run Tests.
-After open TestExplorer window to see the results.
+After that open TestExplorer window to see the results.

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)